Quickstart with Docker¶

 insecure = true

-$ flwr run . docker
+$ flwr run . local-deployment --stream

-Step 7: Update the Application#
+Step 7: Update the Application¶

 1. Change the application code.
 For example, change the seed in quickstart_docker/task.py to 43 and save it: